 Press ‘y’ for to approve the installation of packages.

 Step 3 – Launch Visual Studio Code

 The Visual Studio Code has been installed on your system.
-You can now launch the Visual Studio Code editor on your system using desktop menu.
-After that create a new file or open files and directories using File menu.
+You can now launch the Visual Studio Code editor on your system using the desktop menu.
+After that create a new file or open files and directories using the File menu.